His mother said to the servants, “Whatever he says to you, do it.” John 2:5

 6 Then the Philistines said, “Who has done this?”

 They said, “Samson, the son-in-law of the Timnite, because he has taken his wife and given her to his companion.”
-The Philistines came up, and burned her and her father with fire.
+The Philistines came up and burned her and her father to death.

-7 Samson said to them, “If you behave like this, surely I will take revenge on you, and after that I will cease.”
-8 He struck them hip and thigh with a great slaughter; and he went down and lived in the cave in Etam’s rock.
+7 Samson said to them, “Because you have done this, surely I will take revenge on you, and after that I will cease.”
+8 He tore them, limb from limb in a great massacre; and he went down and lived in the cave in Etam’s rock.
 9 Then the Philistines went up, encamped in Judah, and spread themselves in Lehi.

 10 The men of Judah said, “Why have you come up against us?”